Founder PerspectiveA Viral Video and Our Take on It

 Let us break it down.
 First & foremost - the aforesaid are not the cause.
 They are the manifestations or signs (or the effect) of something deeper (the real cause).
 Going into the real cause will however need us to go down the rabbit hole of how the world has conducted trade over the centuries.
 From the barter system to the modern-day fiat-currency system and how the modern-day system, which allowed countries to print their currencies with “gay abandon”, without the backing of any asset (pre-1970, the asset used to be Gold), is under serious threat.
 We will need to get into:

-That system was based on our faith on the currency of the World's largest economy - the US Dollar and on 3 core principles:
+That system was based on pure faith on the currency of the World's largest economy - the US Dollar and on 3 core principles:

 • Holding U.S. treasury is as good as holding Gold.
-For the first time since 1996, foreign central banks are holding greater share of Gold in their reserves than U.S. treasuries.
+See below chart - for the first time since 1996, foreign central banks are holding greater share of Gold in their reserves than U.S. treasuries.

 • USA's hegemony refers to the political, economic, military, and cultural dominance of the United States over other nations.
-The world is now transitioning from what was known as unipolar world to a multi-polar world.
+The world is now transitioning from what was known as unipolar world (dominance by one country) to a multi-polar world.
 Which while good, is a decisive change and will naturally have implications.

 • USA will run trade deficits.
 Hence, it will owe money to foreign central banks, which the latter will keep in US dollar.
 USA under Trump 2 has made its intention clear of reversing this.